theautumn/panel_gen/README.md

 -----------
 There is a simple, insecure HTTP server provided in http-server.py which serves up a basic web page so panel_gen can be executed via a volunteer's smartphone.
 This should not be available to everybody, as there are no security or sanity checks, and there's probably a thousand ways to break it.
 I keep it limited to a secure network so only those with the WPA key can access it.
 Still, it's quite cool!
 The actual server is [Flask](https://github.com/pallets/flask), and the CSS framework is [Skeleton](https://github.com/dhg/Skeleton).

+This app now provides an API via `http_server.py`!
+How cool is that?
+You can find basic documentation [here](https://github.com/theautumn/panel_gen/wiki/API), and at some point soon, I will write something more complete.

 Examples
 -------
 I've created a bash alias to make this easier to run, but the following examples assume you've not done that.
 If you'd like to create one, you can edit ~/.bashrc, and add <code>alias panel_gen='sudo -u asterisk python ~/panel_gen/panel_gen.py'</code> to the end of the file.
 Change the directory where panel_gen lives, as necessary.